 Given everything laid out in this article, I hope the reader grasps the immensity of the situation.
 Also, notice how our situation mirrors what Jesus indicated that the wolf would come in sheep’s clothing.
 Now, I cannot think of a clearer example of the wolf coming to us in sheep’s clothing than the situation we face today as evil foreign terrorists are posing as innocent refugees migrants in order to carry out violent attacks.
 If a person is too naïve and gullible to see this then sadly, this person might as well have the word “sucker” placed on his or her forehead.

 People that are outraged by the Trump ban are so because they aren’t approaching this topic by thinking logically.
 Instead, their response is based on knee-jerk emotions, not rational thinking.
 This is the wrong order.
-You don’t understand something by feeling, you use logical thinking.
-Then, after your receive knowledge, feeling comes in.
-Feeling is not a way to get at fact, feeling is a response to facts.
-Approaching a topic based on feelings is exactly what the devil and evil con artists want.
-Because when you all feeling, you become an easy prey for them to manipulate.
-This emotional response is exactly what the corrupt con artists wants.
-Now, these people who are emotionally rejecting to Trump’s ban have good intentions, but the fact that they are playing right into the hands of the scam artists show they are causing more harm than helping.
-When I was a teenager working on a painting project with my brothers I had good intentions.
-I wanted to help them paint.
-However, because I was naive about painting when I thought I was helping I was actually causing more harm then creating good.
-If all you’re providing to the Trump ban topic is emotional appeals, then you are doing more harm than good.
+You don’t understand a topic by feeling, you gain understanding through rational thought.
+Then, after your receive knowledge, your authentic feeling comes in.
+Feeling is not a way to get at facts, feeling is a response to facts.
+Approaching a topic based on feelings is exactly what the evil con artists want.
+Because when you are all feeling, you become an easy prey for them to manipulate.
+Now, these people who are emotionally rejecting to Trump’s ban may have good intentions, but the fact that they are playing right into the hands of the scam artists show they are causing more harm than good.

-Now that we understand the problem in the next part of this blog we will see how Jesus and his Church deal with the wolf that comes in wearing sheep clothing.
+Now that we understand the problem in the next part of this article we will see how Jesus and his Church deal with the wolf that comes in wearing sheep clothing.
 While the answer is in line with the Church the reason won’t be what you think.
 Recall, Jesus doesn’t want us to be suckers, he wants us to be martyrs.
-To be continued…